kfjahnke/envutil/README.md

 Also best left at the default of 64.

-## --ctc                 flag indicating fov is measured between marginal pixel centers
+## --ctc  flag indicating cube face fov is measured between marginal pixel centers

-The standard way of measuring the field of view of images in envutil is to consider pixels as small square areas of constant colour with an extent of one pixel unit.
+The standard way of measuring the field of view of cube face images in envutil is to consider pixels as small square areas of constant colour with an extent of one pixel unit.
 If an image is W pixels wide, a field of view of D degrees is taken to coincide with the angle between rays to the left margin of the leftmost pixel and the right margin of the rightmost pixel (same for top and botttom).
 If you pass --ctc, D will instead coincide with the angle between rays to the centers of the marginal pixels.
-So usually, we have D = atan ( f * W / 2 ), with --ctc D = atan ( f * ( W - 1 ) / 2 )
-This is hard to see, but some cubemaps seem to use this convention, and using them without --ctc will lead to subtle errors.
+So usually, we have D = atan ( f * W / 2 ), with --ctc D = atan ( f * ( W - 1 ) / 2 ) This is hard to see, but some cubemaps seem to use this convention, and using them without --ctc will lead to subtle errors.
 Internally, envutil uses the first notion, and simply recalculates the field of view to be used internally to the slightly larger value which results form the edge-to-edge notion.
+Note that --ctc does not affect the processing of lat/lon environment maps - I may add a separate option for that. lat/lon environment maps are processed with edge-to-edge semantics.

 ## --6                   use six separate cube face images